Skip to content

 Production code.
 Not a roadmap deck.

-BitsPath Voice runs in production at voice.bitspath.com.
+BitsPath Voice is deployed at voice.bitspath.com.
 The SIP server holds the listeners on host networking, the Axum API lives in a container, PostgreSQL 18 carries the schema, and the BitsPath portal is the UI.

 Auth chain

 Wenme OAuth 2.1 with PKCE and JWKS validates the session cookie.
-Darwan answers 62 pbx.* permissions through a 60 second TTL cache with webhook invalidation.
+Darwan answers 74 distinct pbx.* permissions through a permission cache with webhook invalidation.

 Media security